Users and organizations

 Community users can sign up for a free account to platform at platform.42crunch.com.
 You can self-register using existing GitHub, Google, or Azure account, or create a separate account on the login page of the platform.

 The accounts of all community users belong to the free Community organization that is managed by 42Crunch.

 Some features of the platform may have limitations for community users or might not be available at all.
 However, you can upgrade to a business user and choose a suitable subscription plan for your needs at any time.

 For businesses, 42Crunch creates a dedicated organization for the company in questions as well as an account for an organization administrator.
 It is the organization administrator who then onboards the rest of the users to the organization.
 All onboarded accounts belong to the organization of the company.

 Business users can use all the features in the platform.
 The subscription plan (Teams or Enterprise) may impose limits to things like number of users or APIs in an organization.
 Again, the subscription plan may be upgraded at any time.

-Access to some functions in 42Crunch Platform, like running API Conformance Scan or sharing API collections, is controlled with permissions.
+Access to some functions in 42Crunch Platform, like running API Conformance Scan, sharing API collections, or managing teams, is controlled with permissions.
 To be able to perform the action, your user account must have permission to do so.
 What you can do by default depends on the type of your account: